USNavalResearchLaboratory/PyEBSDIndex/README.md

 available at https://pyebsdindex.readthedocs.io.

 ## Installation
+In order to avoid potential conflicts with other system python packages, it is strongly recommended to use a virtual environment, such as venv or conda environments.

 The package can be installed from the
 [Python Package Index](https://pypi.org/project/pyebsdindex) (`pip`) or from source on